tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - HKDF-Extract is drawn as taking the Salt argument from the top and the IKM argument from the left.
-- Derive-Secret's Secret argument is indicated by the arrow coming in from the left.
+- Derive-Secret's Secret argument is indicated by the incoming arrow.
 For instance, the Early Secret is the Secret for generating the client_early_traffic_secret.

 ~~~~